DTjomsland/t3a1-workbook/README.md

 <strong>Array Properties</strong>

 In JavaScript, array properties are a staple when it comes to the manipulation of arrays.
 The standard properties of an Array object in Javascript are `length` and `prototype`.
 The `length` property sets or returns the length of the array which is determined by how many elements are in the array.
-The `prototype` property allows for the addition of new properties and methods to and Array object.
-Below is an example of how the `length` property can be can be used to assist a `for` loop in the manipulation of an array.
+The `prototype` property allows for the addition of new properties and methods to an Array object.
+Below is an example of how the `length` property can be used to assist a `for` loop in the manipulation of an array.

 <strong>Example:</strong>